junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Damn, I barely feel anything.
 I'm like starving."
 He fondles the wrapping paper of the second burger.

-"I think you should have it," Cas says, with a fond smile watching him.
+"I think you should have it," Cas says, with a fond smile, watching him.
 "They are not big anyway."

 "I think you're right," Dean agrees delightedly, unwrapping the paper.
-"I'll go to gym tomorrow."
+"I'll go to the gym tomorrow."

 The rest of the food and drinks are devoured just as quickly.

 And after the dessert -- which is apple pie, as it turns out, from today's store specialty, apparently -- Dean has a hard time deciding which is his new favorite, the steak burger or the pie.

 "It's like I'm also just discovering myself, like you are."
 Dean wipes his mouth, satisfied.
-"I'm so going to gym tomorrow, for all this calorie.
+"I'm so going to the gym tomorrow, for all these calories.
 But this is definitely my best dinner in a long time.
 Not to say it's to share with you."

 "I didn't actually 'share' anything," Cas points out reasonably.